docker/docs/docker-for-mac/osxfs.md

 Without a reproduction, it is very difficult for us to analyze your use case and determine what improvements would speed it up.
-When you don't provide a reproduction, one of us has to take the time to figure out the specific software you are using and guess and hope that we have configured it in a typical way or a way that has poor performance.
+When you don't provide a reproduction, one of us needs to figure out the specific software you are using and guess and hope that we have configured it in a typical way or a way that has poor performance.
 That usually takes 1-4 hours depending on your use case and once it is done, we must then determine what regular performance is like and what kind of slow-down your use case is experiencing.
 In some cases, it is not obvious what operation is even slow in your specific development workflow.
 The additional set-up to reproduce the problem means we have less time to fix bugs, develop analysis tools, or improve performance.
-So, please include simple, immediate performance issue reproduction test cases.
+So, include simple, immediate performance issue reproduction test cases.
 The [rake reproduction case](https://forums.docker.com/t/file-access-in-mounted-volumes-extremely-slow-cpu-bound/8076/103)